Блог

 FAQ for Sal Private Tour All-Inclusive

-Reserve two weeks in advance to lock peak-season slots and align the day with your rhythm.
-This planning step helps you maximize photo moments at Salt Lake, Blue Eye, and Shark Bay while keeping the pace comfortable.
+Book two weeks ahead to secure peak-season slots and align the day with your rhythm.
+This planning step helps you maximise photo opportunities at Salt Lake, Blue Eye, and Shark Bay while keeping the pace comfortable.

 Is it safe?
 Yes.
 A private guide accompanies you through each site, the vehicle is well maintained, and safety gear is provided for any water-related moments.
 Small group timing reduces crowd exposure, and the itinerary allows for short breaks if you need to rest.
 The team ensures safety, value, and a smooth flow, with just enough breaks for comfort.